You have your novel finished. Now what?

 Pigeonholing is another problem.
 You must write to fit the current trends in popularity.
 It's a rare book that can be totally different.

-Small press is really a small version of the traditional publisher, but rather than being owned by a conglomerate, it is owned by individuals.
+Small press is a minature version of the traditional publisher, but rather than being owned by a conglomerate, it is owned by individuals.
 Many are niche publishers specializing in a particular market like regional mystery or paranormal romance.

 Some have the advantage of good distribution through book chains and distributors so they can be found in bookstores, but others do not.
 It will be much harder to find your book in a bookstore, but it should be available for ordering.